Car brakes fall into two categories: drum brakes and disc brakes.

 Why use disc brakes for the front wheels?

-In case you want to check which category your vehicle’s front or rear brakes belong to, you can try taking a peek through the wheels:
+So, in case you want to check which category your vehicle’s front or rear brakes belong to, you can try taking a peek through the wheels:

-4. What Are The Most Common Symptoms Of Failing Brakes?
+4. What Are the Most Common Symptoms of Failing Brakes?

 If you notice any of these symptoms, it could be an indication that your drum or disc brakes are malfunctioning: